All Episodes

 I know, I know, I got Trump.

-I Trump's, I just saw in CNN.
+Trump's, I just saw on CNN funniest thing.

-I tried to get my phone out to take a quick picture of it, but it was a graphic, and the graphic was gone by the time I got the phone up.
+I tried to get my phone out to take a quick picture of it, but it was a graphic, and then the graphic was gone by the time I got the phone up.

-That the idea to take a picture of it too late.
+The idea to take a picture of it too late.

 What it was was a list of potential pitfalls awaiting Trump, and then they had one for every candidate.